cogent-computing/COPED/INSTALLATION.md

 $ docker compose exec web python /app/manage.py createsuperuser_for_coped --username <username> --email <email@example.com> --first-name <firstname> --last-name <lastname>
 ```

-> Now update the `.env` file so that `METABASE_SUPERUSER_*` settings match the credentials you just set.
+> Now update the `.env` file so that `METABASE_SUPERUSER_*` settings match the credentials you just set, and restart the `web` service.

-You can now sign in as the superuser and administer the app.
+You can now sign in as the superuser, administer the app, and access the Metabase analytics pages.

 ### Alternatively: use example data